mongodb/bson-numpy/doc/index.rst

   - `dtype`: A :class:`numpy.dtype` listing the fields to extract from each BSON document and what NumPy type to convert it to.
   - `length`: An integer, the number of items in `iterator`.

-  Convert a series of bytes objects, each containing raw BSON data, into a NumPy array.

 Installing
 ----------